Shark Law Shark Law

 Here are a few common defenses to drug possession charges:

-• Lab errors: The prosecution must prove that the substance that was seized from you was an illegal drug.
+• Lab Errors: The prosecution must prove that the substance that was seized from you was an illegal drug.
 The substance is typically sent to a lab to be tested.
 If the lab results are incorrect or inconclusive, your attorney can challenge the lab results and cast doubt on the substance in question.

-• Constructive possession: Drug possession requires both control and knowledge.
+• Constructive Possession: Drug possession requires both control and knowledge.
 If the drugs were not found on your person or in your vehicle or home, your attorney can argue that you did not have control over the drugs.
 If the drugs were found in a shared space, your attorney can argue that you did not have exclusive control over the drugs.
 If the prosecution cannot prove that you had control over the drugs, they cannot get a conviction.

-• Illegal substances: The prosecution must prove that the substance that was seized from you was an illegal drug.
+• Illegal Substances: The prosecution must prove that the substance that was seized from you was an illegal drug.
 If the drug is a prescription drug, your attorney can argue that you had a valid prescription for the drug.
 If the drug is a controlled substance, your attorney can argue that the substance that was seized from you was not an illegal drug.

-• Lack of knowledge: Drug possession is an intentional crime.
+• Lack of Knowledge: Drug possession is an intentional crime.
 If you did not know that you were in possession of the drugs, your attorney can argue that you did not commit the crime of drug possession.
 If your attorney can cast doubt on your knowledge of the drugs, they can get your charges reduced or dismissed.

 • Entrapment: If the police officer who arrested you used entrapment to get you to commit the crime, your attorney can argue that you were entrapped.
 If your attorney can prove that you were entrapped, they can get your charges dismissed.

-• Violation of constitutional rights: If the police officer who arrested you violated your constitutional rights, your attorney can argue that the evidence should be excluded from your case.
+• Violation of Constitutional Rights: If the police officer who arrested you violated your constitutional rights, your attorney can argue that the evidence should be excluded from your case.
 If the evidence is excluded, the prosecution will have a much harder time getting a conviction.

 To schedule a free consultation with our Cincinnati drug possession lawyers, contact us online or call (513) 924-4378.